 Date Version January 18, 1953 Limit job study for any one particular job to one per year.
 November 2, 1965 Classification - Subject to the approval of the director, each agency allocate every position in the local agency to one of the classes esta in the classification plan.
 December 2, 1972 Established an apprenticeship training program in coordination with the NC Dept. of Labor.
 December 13, 1974 Policy on minimum qualification standards approved, including provision for management to be responsible for determining alternative qualifications, subject to approval by State Personnel Director.

-December 15, 1969 State Personnel Director may assign a tentative flat rate salary ١ when there is insufficient inforr nation to determine definite (classification and pay provision ns within the established (compensation plan.
-October 29, 1975 Clarified that management is re esponsible for determining specific job-related qualifications that are an addition to minimum standards; also responsible for any adverse effects resulting from t the use of selection standards that have not been established by OSP.
-1980 • 1 Missing history December 3, 2020 General updates to reflect current terminology such as but not '. limited to: Current Terminology To Be Replaced With Economical Fiscally responsible; resource stewardship Manpower Human resources; people Manpower funds and Financial and human resources space resources Qualification requirements Minimum education/experience requirements State Personnel Act State Human Resources Act Position control Position management 2.
+December 15, 1969 State Personnel Director may assign a tentative flat rate salary when there is insufficient information to determine definite classification and pay provisions within the established compensation plan.
+October 29, 1975 Clarified that management is responsible for determining specific job-related qualifications that are an addition to minimum standards; also responsible for any adverse effects resulting from the use of selection standards that have not been established by OSP.
+1980 Missing history

+December 3, 2020 1.
+General updates to reflect cur limited to: rent terminology such as but not Current Terminology To Be Replaced With Economical Fiscally responsible; resource stewardship Manpower Human resources; people Manpower funds and Financial and human resources space resources Qualification requirements Minimum education/experience requirements State Personnel Act State Human Resources Act Position control Position management 2.
 Job evaluation factors used in OSHR training were updated to include the current factors.
-3. Updated definitions of job family, branch, job, position, and 4.
-5. responsible for maintaining the Classification Plans. he Classification Plans.

-October 17, 2024 To Section 2.
-Desition Applysic added "Decumentation relevant to To Section 3, Position Analysis added "Documentation relevant to specific actions should be placed in the appropriate electronic system of record as designated by OSHR.
-For example, as of 2024, in PeopleAdmin (position descriptions and organizational charts) and the OM Action in the HR/Payroll system (analysts notes including an explanation of the basis for the classification decision)."
+3. Updated definitions of job far Class Spec. nily, branch, job, position, and 4.
+Eliminated outdated definition n of Classification Standard.
+5. Included Agency HR Director rs in the list of individuals responsible for maintaining the October 17, 2024 To Section 3, Position Analysis added "Documentation relevan specific actions should be placed in the appropriate electronic system of record as designated by OSHR.
+For example, as of 2024, in PeopleAdmin (position descriptions and organiza tions and organizational charts) and the OM Action in the HR/Payroll system (analysts notes including an explanation of the basis for the classification decision)."